 When Should a Child First Visit a Pediatric dentist in Springfield?

-A child should first visit Dr. Schilt, Springfield dentist, when they are between two and three years old.
+A child should first visit Dr. Schilt and Dr. Welch, Springfield dentist, when they are between two and three years old.
 Early preventative care and the establishment of good oral hygiene habits at home will help maintain a child’s smile, while also working to establish trust and a positive attitude about visiting the dentist.

 What Dental Problems do Kids Development Most Frequently?